mlrun/mlrun/docs/runtimes/load-from-hub.md

 Make sure your hub source is accessible via github (private is also possible).
 ```

-To create a function hub from scratch, the hub structure must be the same as the [MLRun hub](https://github.com/mlrun/marketplace):
+To create a function hub from scratch, the hub structure must be the same as the [MLRun hub](https://github.com/mlrun/marketplace).

+The hierarchy must be:

 - functions directory
 	- channels directories